heptarch/heptarch.github.io/drafts/egcoin.md

 sensible mishearing of a word, in this case, named after "eggcorn", a cute but infelicitous version of "acorn".

-We can lump these under the general heading of *instance-naming* (more specific than metonym or synecdoche).
+We can lump these under the general heading of *instance-naming* (a more specific term than metonym or synecdoche, where an instance can be named after something more general).
 A few months ago, I set myself the challenge of naming this phenomenon after an instance, and became promptly stuck.
+I forgot about it until a plane flight last week, where I